 thank for all those good ideas about tickets.
 I was thinking about a ticket to a match he always wanted to see… but I already got him these… Maybe if I can get the $ I will take that in consideration :D

-THANKS SO MUCH, GUYS :*posted almost 6 years ago
+THANKS SO MUCH, GUYS :*posted over 6 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.